 During the early years of HO scale model railroading, from the late 1930’s through 1960’s, the majority of the products available were in kit form and included elaborate and detailed written instructions and diagrams.
-Locomotive kits were die cast or brass, while freight and passenger car kits included wood and/or metal parts and details.
+Locomotive kits were diecast or brass, while freight and passenger car kits included wood and/or metal parts and details.
 Gordon Varney is considered by many to be the HO kit “pioneer”, founding Varney Scale Models in 1936 in Chicago, IL.
-He revolutionized modeling in HO gauge by building a small enough motor with sufficient power for locomotives of this smaller size.
+He revolutionized modeling in HO gauge by building a small enough motor sufficient to power locomotives of this reduced size.

 While wading through Dad’s archives, I discovered many similarly ornery instructions written by these “craftsman” kit manufacturers.
 Here’s an amusing one from American Beauty Lines, manufactured by American Model Builders Inc. of Detroit, which went out of business in the mid-1960s:

 “We do not recommend that you try the assembly of these small springs if you are over 80; if you have had a fight with your wife; or are in the midst of a hangover.”